meitung/MKEL1123/milestone5/README.md

 ---
 ### **Overview**
-To monitor several important parameters, water level sensor, DHT22 sensor and LDR sensor are used as the input.
-Meanwhile, the operating duration of the water pump motor is controlled based on the humidity and temperature.
-FreeRTOS is enabled to perform concurrent tasks at predetermined priority.
+The objective of the proposed system is to build a low power and sustainable hydroponic farming system which offers real time monitoring and control over the important parameters.
+In this project, STM32F446 is chosen as the microprocessor of the proposed system.
+To monitor water level of the tank, ambient temperature, humidity and light intensity, water level sensor, DHT22 sensor and LDR sensor are used as the input of the STM32F466 microcontroller.
+Meanwhile, a water pump motor and LEDs act as the output response which are controlled by the STM32F446 microcontroller based on the input data of the DHT22 sensor and LDR sensor respectively.
+ESP8266 Wi-Fi Module is used for the purpose of data transfer between the cloud and the microcontroller and ThingSpeak is chosen as IoT platform.
+The program of the microcontroller is written using the software STM32CubeIDE.
+To perform and execute concurrent tasks at predetermined priority, Real-Time Operating System (RTOS) is implemented and FreeRTOS is enabled in STM32CubeIDE.

 ---
 ### **Equipment Required**